Frequently asked questions about Interprefy's automatic captioning services for meetings and events

 Captions are on the rise.
 More than 80% of Netflix members use closed captions or subtitles at least once a month.
 We provide meeting and event organisers with a powerful tool to provide a live captioning experience in multiple languages during their online or hybrid events.

 What we offer:

-This technology combination uses speech-to-text processing technology to provide text directly from the words being spoken.
+The AI provides text directly from the words being spoken.
 Just like interpretation, captions will follow as live transcription slightly after the speaker has delivered their words.